Automattic/wp-calypso/test/e2e/docs/setup.md

 Values found in the local configuration file will override ones found in `default.json`.

-This is useful to test various configurations in the local enviroment. e.g. testing on local Calypso instance, instead of production by setting the `calypsoBaseURL` property to `http://calypso.localhost:3000`.
+This is useful to test various configurations in the local environment. e.g. testing on local Calypso instance, instead of production by setting the `calypsoBaseURL` property to `http://calypso.localhost:3000`.

 For the full list of possible configuration values, please see the following page: [config values](docs/config_values.md).